d3ncryptoj0hn/Hacker-Hook/README.md

 ## Pentester Alert:
 #### Warning Do not user for illegal purposes. any illegal use of this tool is not my responsibility.
 #### Use for Educational Purposes only.
-[Issue](https://github.com/johnsmith80/Hacker-Hook/issues) and [Pull request](https://github.com/johnsmith80/Hacker-Hook/pulls) Please Feel free to ask request add some site's.
+[Issue](https://github.com/johnsmith80/Hacker-Hook/issues) and [Pull request](https://github.com/johnsmith80/Hacker-Hook/pulls) Please Feel free to ask request add some site's. and checkout other [Releases](https://github.com/johnsmith80/Hacker-Hook/releases)

 ## example: